COMING SOON!

 1. Modular Deployments

-Terraform/OpenTofu provides excellent dependency management within a single state, but struggles when the monolithic state becomes too large, but on the other hand provides no dependency management when you break it up into smaller states.
-Snap CD solves this with a Modules system that allows you to plug infrastructure components in or out of a Stack at any time.
+Terraform/OpenTofu provides excellent dependency management within a single state, but struggles when the monolithic state becomes too large.
+Breaking down monolithic states into smaller ones however means that you now have interdependencies that you need to handle manually!
+Snap CD solves this with a modules system that allows you to plug infrastructure components in or out of a stack at any time.

 ❌ Monolithic State